 - Improving the quality of mental and substance use disorder prevention and treatment services delivered to racial and ethnicity minority populations; and

 - Increasing the number of culturally competent mental and substance use disorder professionals who teach, administer services, conduct research, and provide direct mental or substance use disorder services to racial and ethnic minority populations.

-Through seven national behavioral health professional organizations, the program assists people who seek doctoral- and master's-level degrees and plan to work to improve behavioral health outcomes for minority communities.
+Through eight national behavioral health professional organizations, the program assists people who seek graduate degrees and plan to work to improve behavioral health outcomes for minority communities.
 These MFP grantee organizations receive grant awards annually to implement the MFP.

 The MFP, initiated in 1973, is administered by the SAMHSA Center for Mental Health Services (CMHS) and the SAMHSA Center for Substance Abuse Treatment (CSAT).
 Initially, the program was designed to focus on increasing the number of doctoral-level professions only.
 However, in 2014, under President Obama’s Now Is The Time initiative, SAMHSA expanded the program to increase the number of culturally competent, master's-level behavioral health professionals available to serve youth ages 16 to 25 (MFP-Y) and to increase the number of available master's-level addiction counselors (MFP-AC).

 To date, the MFP has three separate program areas:

 - MFP-Y: master’s level

 - MFP-AC: master’s level